Alberta Provincial Payroll Information

 Hours of Work in Alberta

-Overtime Rate 1 and 1/2 times the employee's regular rate of pay.
+Overtime Rate 1.5 times the employee's regular wage.

-* if employed as school bus driver, student under 18 working outside school hours, or on part-time basis in recreational, community service or other related organizations.
+* Exceptions to minimum shift pay may apply for certain employees as set out in the Regulation (e.g., school bus drivers, employees under 18 working outside school hours, or those employed on a part-time basis in recreational or community service programs).

 Worker's Compensation in Alberta